Renal Medicine

 • Epidemiological (looking at incidence of various renal diseases in different populations which impact on the planning and delivery of renal services)

-To find out more information about current vacancies please view the HEE Website
+To find out more information about current vacancies please view the NHSE NE Website

 To find out more about our region and Trusts please visit the Find Your Place website.